 What You Can Do

-- Move the portable to an exterior wall on the leeward side of the building.
+1. Relocate the portable toilet to an external wall on the side protected from the wind.

-- Tie the toilet to a tree, telephone pole or dumpster with the door facing the tree
+3. Fasten the toilet to a sturdy object such as a tree, telephone pole, or dumpster, with the door facing the anchoring point.

 After the storm has made its way through the area, we advise putting some water in the rental until we can safely come out to service it.
 In securing your unit proactively, when the storm passes it will be easier for your unit to be serviced and running again!